dziubea/MAT460/README.md

 Hi there!

-A link collection on python, unix/linux, latex, etc. can be found at my webpage:
+A link collection on python, unix/linux, latex, and more:
 [Computational Boot Camp 2015](http://people.sunyit.edu/~dziubea/cbc15/index.html)